sumeetmathpati/cs-gate/_ds/tree/binary-tree.md

 ## Q6

-Write a program to conver a binary tree inot it's morror image.
+Write a program to conver a binary tree into it's mirror image.

 {% highlight c %}